 By contrast, an International Mutual Fund must hold a valid licence and have a fund administrator based in St. Lucia (typically more than 100 members, each with more than USD 50,000 investment, are required).

 The Act does not prescribe any limits on the investment policy of a St. Lucia Mutual Fund, nor does it dictate portfolio requirements.

-A Private Mutual Fund is not required to have any service providers (including directors of corporate entities) in St. Lucia, other than the registered office and registered agent in the case of an international business company and on a registered Trustee in the case of a registered international trust.
-Therefore, each of the investment manager, the administrator, the custodian/prime broker, investment adviser and any other service providers may be located in any jurisdiction.
+A Private Mutual Fund is not required to have any service providers (including directors of corporate entities) in St. Lucia, other than the registered office and registered agent in the case of an International Business Company (IBC); similarly, an International Trust only requires a registered Trustee.
+In addition, the investment manager, administrator, custodian/prime broker, investment adviser and all other service providers may be located in any jurisdiction.

-Unlike other Mutual Funds, a Private Mutual Fund does not require a license to carry on mutual fund business from St. Lucia, however it needs to be registered with the Director of International Financial Services.
+Unlike other Mutual Funds, a Private Mutual Fund does not require a license to carry on mutual fund business from St. Lucia, however, it does need to be registered with the International Financial Services.